vsivsi/meteor-job/README.md

 With the above logic, each email can succeed or fail individually, and retrying later can be directly handled by the jobCollection itself.

+The jobQueue object returned by `Job.processJobs()` has methods that can be used to determine its status and control it's behavior.
+See the jobQueue API reference for more detail.

 ### Job creators

 If you'd like to create an entirely new job and submit it to a jobCollection, here's how: